greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/postgis-upgrade.html.md

     If PostGIS is not enabled for the database, Greenplum returns a `function does not exist` error.

--   For the Geenplum PostGIS package `postgis-2.5.4+pivotal.2` and later, you can display the PostGIS extension version and state in a database with this query.
+-   For the Greenplum PostGIS package `postgis-2.5.4+pivotal.2` and later, you can display the PostGIS extension version and state in a database with this query.

     ```
     # SELECT * FROM pg_available_extensions WHERE name = 'postgis' ;